 - Nobody is mining in the area yet, and so far only exploration licenses have been issued.
 License applications to the ISA for commercial deep-sea mining in international waters are rapidly increasing.

 - ISA is currently developing new regulations for seabed mining and how they’ll be enforced.
-They hope to finally approve this new mining code in 2020.
+They hope to finally approve this new mining code in the next year.
 Now is a crucial time for negotiations of these new rules.

 - These concerns are gaining political support.
-The European Parliament overwhelmingly voted for a resolution calling for a moratorium on deep-sea mining until the risks to the environment are fully understood.
+For example, the European Parliament overwhelmingly voted for a resolution calling for a moratorium on deep-sea mining until the risks to the environment are fully understood.